 The Cox’s Pass was the first purpose-built road to access the Blue Mountains region.
 And an important passage in terms of Blue Mountains history.
-The road named after William Cox who was appointed to oversee the construction of the road.
-This 163-kilometre road built from Emu Ford to Bathurst that was completed within 6 months.
-Being a rough cart road and laborious process of bringing a loaded cart up the pass was a decider to abandoned this route in 1823.
+The road was named after William Cox who was appointed to oversee the construction of the road.
+This 163-kilometre road was built from Emu Ford to Bathurst and was completed within 6 months.
+Being a rough cart road and a laborious process of bringing a loaded cart up the pass was a decider to abandon this route in 1823.
 And initiated the Victoria pass which was constructed from 1829 to 1832.

-A heritage-listed former railway track with a length of 650m, built-in 1891 and eliminated in 1913.
+A heritage-listed former railway track with a length of 650m, was built in 1891 and eliminated in 1913.
 After the elimination, the tunnel had multiple uses.
 The most common ones are used as a secret site for mustard gas storage in World War II.
 And very recently for Blue Mountains Mushroom Farm.
-Currently, the council is proposing the state government to re-open this site as a tourist attraction to display the Blue Mountains history that could boost the local economy.
+Currently, the council is proposing the state government to re-open this site as a tourist attraction to display the Blue Mountains history which could boost the local economy.

 The Historical Blue Mountains Lennox Bridge

 Undoubtedly, the 2nd famous attraction among domestic and international visitors is the Blue Mountains after the Three Sisters lookout.
 But did you know that when it was constructed in 1958, it was the first horizontal passenger-carrying ropeway in the Southern Hemisphere?